timofeysie/acknowledge/Generics.md

 - wildcard capture.
 When the compiler infers the type of a wildcard. (and when you see an error message that contains the phrase "capture of", the compiler believes that you are assigning the wrong type to a variable)

+- Guidelines for Wildcard Use (when to use an upper bounded wildcard and when to use a lower bounded wildcard) This page provides some guidelines to follow when designing your code.
+- "In" Variables serve up data to the code. copy(src, dest).
+The 'src' argument provides the data to be copied, so it is the "in" parameter.  defined with an upper bounded wildcard, using 'extends'.  when the "in" variable can be accessed using methods defined in the Object class, use an unbounded wildcard.
+- "Out" Variables hold data for use elsewhere.
+The 'dest' argument accepts data, so it is the "out" parameter.  lower bounded wildcard,   using 'super'.
+- "Both" for "in" and "out" purposes, do not use a wildcard.
+- Using a wildcard as a return type should be avoided because it forces programmers using the code to deal with wildcards.
+(So why is Java forcing programmers to deal with wildcards?)
+- type erasure Replaces all type parameters in generic types with their bounds or Object if the type parameters are unbounded.
+The produced bytecode, therefore, contains only ordinary classes, interfaces, and methods.
+- type erasure Inserts type casts if necessary to preserve type safety.
+Generate bridge methods to preserve polymorphism in extended generic types
 - Type erasure ensures that no new classes are created for parameterized types; consequently, generics incur no runtime overhead.
+- During type erasure all type parameters are replaced with their first bound if the type parameter is bounded, or Object if the type parameter is unbounded.
+- Type erasure has consequences related to variable arguments (varargs) methods whose varargs formal parameter has a non-reifiable type.
+-  reifiable types' information is fully available at runtime. (primitives, non-generic types, raw types, and invocations of unbound wildcards)
+- Non-reifiable typess information has been removed at compile-time by type erasure — invocations of generic types that are not defined as unbounded wildcards.
+A non-reifiable type does not have all of its information available at runtime. i.e: List<String> and List<Number>
+- The JVM cannot tell the difference between these types at runtime
+- non-reifiable types cannot be used: in an instanceof expression, for example, or as an element in an array.

+- Heap pollution occurs when a variable of a parameterized type refers to an object that is not of that parameterized type and gives an unchecked warning at compile-time.
+- If you ensure that your code compiles without warnings, then no heap pollution can occur.
+- Generic methods that include vararg input parameters can cause heap pollution.